 If you’d prefer to just get the cash for your used media, see how much Second Spin will give you for your used CDs and DVDs.

 I’m willing to bet that at least some of you have some VHS tapes on hand that you don’t watch anymore.
 Most people believe these are totally worthless because pretty much everything has come out on DVD, right?
 Wrong!
 There are actually many movies that were never released on DVD.
 If you happen to have a VHS tape of a movie that is not available on DVD, you could be sitting on a nice chunk of cash!

 Go through your old VHS tapes and see if any are any that have not been released on DVD.
 The easiest way to do this is with an Amazon search.
 It will be mostly obscure titles that have not been released on DVD.

 Do you have a lot of buttons lying around?
 People will buy them!
 They are useful to people for not only sewing, but also crafts.
-Here’s an entire article I found on Yahoo!
-Voices with more detail on selling your buttons.
+Here’s an article with information on selling buttons, although eBay appears to be the most obvious option for this.

 Do you have any other ideas for things you can sell that you might otherwise throw or give away?
-What have you had luck selling?disclosure for more information.
+What have you had luck selling?This post may contain affiliate links.
+Please see the disclosure for more information.